 Whether you are a newly-admitted first-year student or a transfer student just starting at UBC's Okanagan campus, this page has everything you'll need to know about beginning your studies at UBC Okanagan.

-• Help you solve typical first-year problems - registering in courses, adding/dropping courses, using the Academic Calendar and Degree Navigator, connecting with Faculty, and more!
+• Help you solve typical first-year problems - course registration, using the Academic Calendar and Degree Navigator, connecting with Faculty

 • Provide information, answer your questions, and respond to your concerns about starting life as a student at UBC’s Okanagan campus